Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Related work

-\textbf{Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs).} CNNs have long been the cornerstone of computer vision, evolving from early models like AlexNet~\citep{xiong2024efficient} and ResNet~\citep{he2016deep} to more recent architectures such as ConvNeXt~\citep{liu2022convnet}, SCGNet~\citep{zhang2023scgnet}, FlashInternImage~\citep{xiong2024efficient}, and FMGNet~\citep{zhang2024fmgnet}.
-These models excel in local feature extraction, achieving remarkable performance across tasks such as image classification, semantic segmentation, and human pose estimation.
-ViTs introduce self-attention mechanisms from natural language processing (NLP), segmenting images into patches to capture global dependencies, forming the foundation of Large Vision-Language Models~\citep{zhang2024avibench,ying2024mmt,liu2024convbench}.
-Various methods, including DeiT’s~\citep{touvron2021training} distillation strategies, Swin Transformer’s~\citep{liu2021Swin} hierarchical structures, and SwiftFormer’s~\citep{shaker2023swiftformer} efficient attention mechanisms, have been developed to broaden the adoption of ViTs in vision tasks.
-Recently, hybrid architectures~\citep{yun2024shvit, MaDY0C0Y24} that combine the strengths of CNNs and Transformers have gained attention.
-These models leverage the inductive biases of CNNs for local feature extraction while incorporating the global attention capabilities of ViTs, marking a significant direction in backbone network research.
+CNNs have long been the cornerstone of computer vision, evolving from early models like AlexNet~\cite{xiong2024efficient} and ResNet~\cite{he2016deep} to more advanced architectures such as ConvNeXt~\cite{liu2022convnet}, SCGNet~\cite{zhang2023scgnet}, FlashInternImage~\cite{xiong2024efficient}, and FMGNet~\cite{zhang2024fmgnet}.
+These models excel at local feature extraction, leveraging strong inductive biases and efficient computation, and have achieved remarkable performance across a wide range of tasks including image classification, semantic segmentation, and human pose estimation.
+ViTs introduce self-attention mechanisms from natural language processing, segmenting images into non-overlapping patches to effectively model long-range global dependencies.
+This paradigm shift forms the backbone of modern Large Vision-Language Models~\cite{zhang2024avibench,ying2024mmt,liu2024convbench}.
+Numerous enhancements, such as the distillation strategies in DeiT~\cite{touvron2021training}, the hierarchical design in Swin Transformer~\cite{liu2021Swin}, and the lightweight attention mechanisms in SwiftFormer~\cite{shaker2023swiftformer}, have been proposed to improve both performance and efficiency, promoting broader adoption of ViTs in various vision tasks.
+Meanwhile, hybrid architectures~\cite{yun2024shvit, MaDY0C0Y24} that combine the complementary strengths of CNNs and ViTs have gained increasing attention.
+These models leverage the local feature extraction efficiency and inductive bias of CNNs while incorporating the global context modeling capabilities of ViTs, marking a promising and significant direction in the development of modern backbone networks.